davidalber/davidalber.github.io/_posts/2018-02-22-i-went-to-hamilton-and-it-was-amazing.md

 lyrics, especially up through "One Last Time".
 The experience was _amazing_.

-The story, which triggers a lot of introspection in me, is very moving.
-Seeing it in person was even more moving, and I would go again if I get the chance.
+The story, which triggers a lot of introspection in me, is inspirational, tragic, and funny at the right times.
+Seeing it in person was incredible, and I would go again if I get the chance.
 I wish to go again.

 We obtained our tickets in a charity auction for the [Friends of FSH Research](http://fshfriends.org/).
 I'm so grateful to Chao-Jen for